Understanding and Managing Canine Skin Allergies

 • Probiotics: Can support gut health and immune function.

-• Herbal Remedies: Certain herbs like chamomile and calendula may soothe irritated skin.
+• Herbal Remedies: Certain herbs, such as chamomile and calendula, may help soothe irritated skin.

 By working closely with your veterinarian and implementing these strategies, you can help your dog manage their skin allergies and live a comfortable life.